 Hunters need to attend conferences, penetrate non-hunting media, be present in schools at an early stage, explain to children the sustainable use of nature, and, above all, be present in modern social media.
 This, dear readers, requires an early recognition of the alarming international situation of hunting and also an extremely modest participation on behalf of each individual hunter.

-I would like to call upon your national hunting association to show their solidarity and ask them to collect the solidarity euro for this incredibly important struggle and to transfer it to the CIC and FACE for the sake of our future generations.
+I would like to call upon your national hunting association to show their solidarity and ask them to collect the solidarity euro for this incredibly important struggle and to transfer it to the CIC for the sake of our future generations.